 Use a string of three to four words that relate directly with something you are offering on that particular page.
 Ensure it is a complete phrase that is likely to be included in a search term.
 You will also want to ensure that this Keyphrase isn’t being overly represented by other websites (not too much competition – although, even if the keyphrase is being used on another website, you can still rank higher if you use that Keyphrase more effectively).

 Before writing, determine which keywords or phrases your target audience might use to search for the topic.
 Use tools like Google’s Keyword Planner, Ubersuggest, or SEMrush to identify relevant keywords with good search volume.

 A note about “LSI Keywords”…

-How to best use a Keyphrase
+How to best choose a Keyphrase

-Something to consider – every page on your website has the potential to come up in Search Results – so treat every page as a “Landing Page” – that is – every page on your website is as important as your Home Page (as they may just be the first page people see after doing a Google Search).
+Something to consider – every page on your website has the potential to come up in Search Results – so treat every page as a “Landing Page” – that is – every page on your website has the potential to be the top search result for particular search term.